radareorg/radare2-book/configuration/intro.md

     env [k[=v]]     get/set environment variable

 A simpler alternative to `e` command is accessible from the visual mode.
 Type `Ve` to enter it, use arrows (up, down, left, right) to navigate the configuration, and `q` to exit it.
-The start screen for the visual cofiguration edit looks like this:
+The start screen for the visual configuration edit looks like this:

     Eval spaces: